-Allen & Unwin NZ is the growing New Zealand subsidiary of the leading Australasian independent book publisher.
-Allen & Unwin is Australia's leading independent publisher and has been voted Australian "Publisher of the Year" thirteen times including the inaugural award in 1992 and eleven times since 2000.
+Allen & Unwin is Australia's leading independent publisher and is the 2020 Publisher of the Year.
+We have been voted "Publisher of the Year" fourteen times including in the inaugural award in 1992 and eleven times since 2000.

-We publish around 250 new titles each year including literary and commercial fiction, a broad range of general non fiction, academic and professional titles and books for children and young adults.
-Our imprints include Allen & Unwin, Arena, Crows Nest, House of Books, Inspired Living (MBS), Murdoch Books and Pier 9.
+We publish around 250 new titles each year including literary and commercial fiction, a broad range of general non-fiction and lifestyle titles and books for children and young adults.
+Our imprints include Allen & Unwin, Albert Street Books, Crows Nest, House of Books, Inspired Living (MBS), Murdoch Books and Pier 9.

 83 Alexander Street

 Ph: +61 (3) 9665 5000